 #7.
 Electric Screwdrivers

-Electric screwdrivers are the simplest and cheapest of all drivers, designed to do one job — drive screws.
-If you use a tiny hex shaft drill bit, you can also use them to drill pilot holes.
+Electric screwdrivers are the simplest and cheapest of all drivers.
+They’re designed to do only one job (drive screws), but if you use a tiny hex shaft drill bit, they can also drill pilot holes.

-There are two basic styles: one looks like a manual screwdriver with a fatter body that houses the motor, and the other resembles a small combi-drill.
-There are even some models that switch between the two styles.
+There are two basic styles; one looks like a manual screwdriver with a fatter body that houses the motor, and the other resembles a small combi-drill.

 Most electric screwdrivers are cordless and have built-in batteries.
-Some earlier models came with a docking station that would charge the battery, but most now use USB chargers.
+Earlier models came with a docking station that would charge the battery, but most now use USB chargers.

 When shopping for an electric screwdriver, look for the top speed (preferably variable) and adjustable torque.
-Typically, a good model will have a variable no-load rate of around 200 RPM and 4Nm of torque.
-To save you time, we’ve reviewed the best electric screwdrivers in the UK.
+Typically, a good model has a variable no-load rate of around 200 RPM and 4Nm of torque.

 Battery life is another consideration, with 2Ah being the best I’ve found.
-Charge time is also essential, especially when tackling a lengthy project such as assembling flat-pack furniture.
+Charge time is also essential, especially when tackling lengthy projects such as assembling large flat-pack furniture.

-Pro Tip: attach the screw to the magnetic bit holder so you can drive single-handed.
-This tip is handy for jobs in tight places where it’s challenging to use both hands.
+Pro Tip: Attach the screw to the magnetic bit holder so you can drive single-handed.
+This tip is handy for jobs in tight places where using both hands is challenging.

 Pros | Cons |